 Parking at Hillhead is limited and is on a first come basis.
 We ask everyone to be patient as the site will be incredibly busy with other new students.

 Kings and Elphinstone Road Halls

-Parking for Kings Hall and Elphinstone Road residents during move in weekend is very limited.
+Parking for Kings Hall and Elphinstone Road residents is very limited.
 You will be allowed to drop off - but you will not be permitted to park on Campus.
 There is on street parking and car parks in the surrounding streets that can be utilised.
 Please note that there are car parking enforcements in place at the University.

 If you are going to drive, we encourage you to limit this to 1 car per student.
 If your parents are also driving, please ask them to park offsite to limit traffic.
 It is also important to think about the time that you will arrive, generally the site gets very busy in the afternoon.

 Hillhead Student Village is located on Don Street, which is a residential minor dead end road.
-Over 2000 students are expected during move in weekend which results in major traffic congestion and you should expect to sit in traffic.
-Aberdeen Football Club is situated within a mile and there is a good chance that there will be a football match on during this weekend; this also adds to traffic congestion.
-We work very closely with the Council and Grampian Police to put in traffic measures but are very limited in what can be done.
+There will be a lot of students are expected which results in traffic congestion and you should expect to sit in traffic.
+We work very closely with the Council and Police Scotland to put in traffic measures but are very limited in what can be done.

 - What to Bring

 Move in day is pretty exciting and you will feel settled more quickly if you have your own things decorating your room.